johnlarkin1/johnlarkin1.github.io/_posts/2025-10-01-teaching-a-computer-to-write.md

 These neural networks channel information in **one direction**.

-The figure above is showing a feedforward neural network because **the connectinos do not allow for the same input data to be seen multiple times by the same node.**
+The figure above is showing a feedforward neural network because **the connections do not allow for the same input data to be seen multiple times by the same node.**

 These networks are generally very well used for mapping raw data to categories.
 For example, classifying a face from an image.